How to create VIVIDUS automated tests with the help of AI

 Please be aware of token limits.
 Set up auto-execution only if you are confident and polish your prompt file.

-Extension of prompt test-template.prompt.md file to include auto-run of test cases after confirmation in chat:
+Extension of the skill file to include auto-run of test cases after confirmation in chat:

 After generating the test script: